LandingEllipse/SLDTk/README.rst

 ================================

 SLDTk is a commandline program for fast and robust modelling and correction of limb darkening in solar images.
+It is not yet ready for primetime, but I would love to hear your feedback and ideas for how to make SLDTk better.

 Getting Started
 ===============